beachfront/beachfront-io-android-sdk/README.md

 ## Overview
 This document details the process of integrating the Beachfront Android A SDK with your Android application.

-Here are the basic integration steps:

-Check out the files from our repository.
-Add our SDK to your Eclipse project.
-Create ad units in your app.

 ## Requirements

 * BeachFront IO app id & Ad Unit id